 Many would even point to Johnson’s casual use of “hell” as proof; Christian swear words once packed a mighty punch, but now belong to the mild tier.
 Damn is fit for prime-time television, and though God damn is still too strong for American ears, “good God, Lemon!”
 Sound-familiar_823813.
 "Mother,” asks 10-year-old Johnny upon returning from school, “do I have a cliché on my face?”

 Orin Hargraves “A cliché on your face?
 Whatever do you mean, Johnny?”
 Top 10 Happiest Languages.
 Human language is biased toward being happy, finds a new study that identifies 10 of the world’s most upbeat languages.

 "The crowd went mental", "don't mind me, I'm just mental", "she looks mental in that hat".
 We regularly hear phrases like these and many of us think nothing of it.
+It's often just a way of acknowledging something is a bit silly.
 Does Geography Influence How a Language Sounds?
 Languages spoken at high altitudes are more likely to contain a certain kind of sound made using short bursts of air, according to a new study.

 The study, published online June 12 in the journal PLoS ONE, is the first to show that geography can influence how a language sounds.
 "I had this hypothesis that [certain sounds] might be more common at high altitudes," said study author Caleb Everett, an anthropological linguist at the University of Miami.
 "I was not at all convinced that I would find the evidence for it, but when I actually looked at the data, the distribution was pretty overwhelming.

 " EastEnders turning Glaswegians Cockney says TV study.
 9 September 2013Last updated at 19:08 ET Researchers looking at how television viewing can lead to accent changes have claimed Glaswegian fans of EastEnders are picking up Cockney dialect.